holepunchto/hypercore/README.md

 Populated after `ready` has been emitted.
 Will be `null` before the event.

-#### `core.encryptionKey`

-Buffer containing the optional block encryption key of this core.
-Will be `null` unless block encryption is enabled.

 #### `core.length`

 How many blocks of data are available on this core.